rishidabre/urll/README.txt

 Directions
 ----------
+1. Launch a URL
-Just enter the desired URL in the NetTools app, hit enter and watch your PC! :)
+   - Hit 'Start' in the NetTools app, enter the URL and hit enter, your page should be already up on screen! :)
+2. Stop URLL
+   - Go to the URLL home directory and run './stop_urll'
+3. Revert changes from 'setup'
+   - From the URLL home directory, run './revert'

 Limitations
 -----------
-1. Since the URL listener starts through the .bashrc program, a terminal window needs to be open in order for the connection to establish.
-2. URLs are not validated before passing through to browser.
+1. URLs are not validated before passing through to browser.
+2. The environmement that URLL is initialized with (during startup) is minimal and therefore makes noticeable difference in the graphic quality of browser.

 Files
 -----